Coverage Policy Manual

 Description:

-FA is an inherited disorder that is characterized by congenital abnormalities, bone marrow failure, and predisposition to hematologic malignancies.
-It is a rare disorder with an incidence of less than 10 per million live births (Sakaguchi, 2013).
-FA is usually transmitted by the autosomal recessive route and by the X-linked route in a very small number of cases.
-The carrier frequency in the United States is approximately 1 in 300 for the general population, and as high as 1 in 100 for certain populations such as Ashkenazi Jews.
+Fanconi anemia (FA) is an inherited disorder that is characterized by congenital abnormalities, bone marrow failure, and predisposition to hematologic malignancies.
+It is a rare with an incidence of less than 10 per million live births (Sakaguchi, 2013).
+FA is usually transmitted by the autosomal recessive route (>99%) and by the X-linked route in a very small number of cases.
+The carrier frequency in the United States is approximately 1 in 300 for the general population, and as high as 1 in 100 for certain populations such as Ashkenazi Jews and South Africans of Afrikaner descent.

 For patients with suspected FA after clinical and hematologic examination, the diagnosis can be confirmed by chromosome breakage analysis.
 A positive chromosome breakage test after exposure to alkylating agents such as diepoxybutane or mitomycin C confirms the diagnosis of FA, and a negative test rules out FA.
-However, results may sometimes be inconclusive, leaving uncertainty as to the diagnosis of FA.8 In these cases, the detection of a genetic mutation that is known to be pathogenic for FA can confirm the diagnosis.
+However, results may sometimes be inconclusive, leaving uncertainty as to the diagnosis of FA (ARUP Laboratories, 2017).
+In these cases, the detection of a genetic variant that is known to be pathogenic for FA can confirm the diagnosis.

-Treatment recommendations based on expert consensus were published in 2008, sponsored by the Fanconi Anemia Research Fund (Fanconi Anemia Research Fund, 2008).
+Treatment recommendations based on expert consensus were published in 2014, sponsored by the Fanconi Anemia Research Fund (ARUP Laboratories, 2017).
 For bone marrow failure, this document recommends monitoring for mild bone marrow failure and hematopoietic stem-cell transplantation (HSCT) for moderate to severe bone marrow failure.
 Androgen therapy and/or hematopoietic growth factors are treatment options if HSCT is unavailable or if the patient declines transplantation.
 FA patients have increased sensitivity to the conditioning regimens used for HSCT, and as a result, reduced intensity regimens are used.
 Because of this different treatment approach, it is crucial to confirm or exclude a diagnosis of FA before HSCT.

 Genetics of FA

-Molecular genetic testing is complicated by the presence of at least 15 genes.
-For all the known genes associated with FA sequence, analysis is complicated by the number of genes to be analyzed, the large number of possible mutations in each gene, the presence of large insertions or deletions in some genes and the size of many of the FA-related genes.
-If the complementation group has been established, the responsible mutation can be determined by sequencing of the corresponding gene (Alter, 2013).
-Genes associated with Fanconi Anemia include: FANCA, FANCB, FANCC, BRCA2, FANCD2, FANCE, FANCF, FANCG, FANCI, BRIP1, FANCL, FANCM, PALB2, RAD51C and SLX4.
+Molecular genetic testing is complicated by the presence of at least 23 genes.
+For all the known genes associated with FA sequence, analysis is complicated by the number of genes to be analyzed, a large number of possible variants in each gene, the presence of large insertions or deletions in some genes, and the size of many of the FA-related genes.
+If the complementation group has been established, the responsible variant can be determined by sequencing of the corresponding gene (Alter, 2013).
+Genes associated with Fanconi Anemia include: BRCA1, BRCA2, BRIP1, ERCC4, FAAP100, FANCA, FANCB, FANCC, FANCD2, FANCE, FANCF, FANCG (XRCC9), FANCI, FANCL, FANCM, PALB2, RAD51, RAD51C, REV7 (MAD2L2), RFWD3, SLX4, UBE2T, XRCC2.

 Regulatory Status

-No U.S. Food and Drug Administration-cleared genetic tests for FA were found.
-Thus, these tests are offered as laboratory-developed tests.
-Clinical laboratories may develop and validate tests in-house (“home-brew”) and market them as a laboratory service; such tests must meet the general regulatory standards of the Clinical Laboratory Improvement Act (CLIA).
-The laboratory offering the service must be licensed by CLIA for high-complexity testing.
+Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments Laboratories that offer laboratory-developed tests must be licensed by the Clinical Laboratory Improvement Amendments for high-complexity testing.
+To date, the U.S. Food and Drug Administration has chosen not to require any regulatory review of this test.

 Coding